 Implement & Test

-Once created, your key will be instantly usable on our API.
+Once created, your key will be instantly usable on our API with test requests.
 You must provide the key in every API request, this is done using the

 api_key parameter.
-We provide a number of test methods to allow you to develop a rigorous and correct implementation.
+We provide a wide range of test methods to allow you to develop a rigorous and correct implementation.
 Test requests do not count towards your purchased lookups.

-When you have tested your implementation, you will be ready to take your key live.
+When you have tested your implementation, you will be ready to take your key live and begin request live addressing data.
 To do this, sign in to your account and purchase lookups for the specific key.
-Upon successful payment lookups will be credited to your account instantly.
+Upon successful payment, lookups will be credited to your account.

-All API methods are either a GET or POST request.
+All API methods are either a GET, POST or OPTIONS request.